firecat606/RAT/README.md

 This is not for malicious purposes.

 NOTE: Please remeber that you have to change the ip the client is connecting to, to your own ip.
 This means the client is going to connect to your ip.
+NOTE: This is not the full project its just the code and the .csproj files.